 |Tuft & Needle||Contains T&N Adaptive® foam for superior pressure relief||$599|

 |Revel||Contains LifTex to promote healthy spinal alignment.||$699|

 |Zinus Green Tea||Contains green tea extract for extra freshness||$300|

-The AS3’s cover is soft and breathable, so it won’t trap heat or make you uncomfortable while you sleep.
+The AS4’s cover is soft and breathable, so it won’t trap heat or make you uncomfortable while you sleep.

 The Bio-Pur® layer features an open-cell structure allowing for increased airflow.
 But open-cell technology also creates a stronger “bounce back,” allowing the Bio-Pur® layer to regain its shape quicker; this assists side sleepers who shift their bodies during sleep.

-Amerisleep offers a 100-night sleep trial with the AS3, so you can feel comfortable ordering the mattress online and trying it out for the first time at home.
-If you’re unsatisfied with the AS3 within those 100 nights, you can contact Amerisleep for a full refund, and your mattress will be donated to charity.
+Amerisleep offers a 100-night sleep trial with the AS4, so you can feel comfortable ordering the mattress online and trying it out for the first time at home.
+If you’re unsatisfied with the AS4 after the break-in period, you can contact Amerisleep for a full refund.

 Zoma is a new online brand of memory foam mattress that caters to athletes and people who are physically active.
 Zoma’s sole product, the Zoma Mattress, is built to support a physically active body as it recovers, meaning pressure point relief for side sleepers is a focus area for Zoma.